sandner-art/Audio-Shader-Studio/README.md

 - Minimize texture lookups in fragment shaders
 - Avoid complex branching in shader code
 - Consider frame rate implications of complex mathematical operations
+    - Be mindful of expensive operations like `pow()`, `sin()`, and `cos()` inside loops.
+    - Raymarching and multi-pass shaders are computationally intensive and may not run smoothly on integrated graphics.

 ### Mobile Device Limitations